LLM International Commercial Law with

 Similarly, economics and business students involved in the oil and gas industry will benefit from an accurate understanding of the institutional legal framework of oil and gas economies as well as of the environmental issues fundamental to such economies.
 Finally, students focusing on environmental issues related to the oil and gas industry need to be familiar with legal and economic issues relevant to the oil and gas industry.
 Through lectures, case study group work and other exercises the programme will aim to provide students with the theoretical and practical building blocks and conceptual tools necessary for some of the more advanced intellectual tasks they will be called upon throughout the course.

-On completion of the LLM Oil and Gas and MSc Oil and Gas, students will be expected to be able to:
+On completion of the LLM International Commercial Law with Oil and Gas Law, students will be expected to be able to: